phoi5675/carlaIL/README.md

 autonomous driving model with multiple NNs using 1 front-facing camera and radar implemented on CARLA Simulator(0.9.11).

-NNs is based on [End-to-end Driving via Conditional Imitation Learning ](https://arxiv.org/abs/1710.02410) and [YOLOv3 implemented by Tensorflow 1.X](https://github.com/YunYang1994/tensorflow-yolov3)
+NNs are based on [End-to-end Driving via Conditional Imitation Learning ](https://arxiv.org/abs/1710.02410) and [YOLOv3 implemented by Tensorflow 1.X](https://github.com/YunYang1994/tensorflow-yolov3)

 ## sensors used